 Ivermectin and Ovarian Cancer

 Ivermectin has demonstrated a potential supplemental role in the treatment of ovarian cancer.
 Ivermectin interacts with the newly discovered gene target KPNB1, to have an anti-tumor effect on epithelial ovarian cancer (EOC) cells.
-In targeting signaling pathways and preventing dependent development of ovarian cancer cells, Ivermectin can therefore increase the chemosensitivity of ovarian cancer, making it more effective.
+Ivermectin can enhance the effectiveness of chemotherapy in treating Ovarian cancer by targeting signaling pathways and preventing the development of cancer cells that rely on these pathways.

-The most common primary malignant brain tumor, glioma, is still incurable because there are no proven treatments.
-Clinical trials however found that Ivermectin can greatly limit colony formation and proliferation in glioblastoma cells.
-These cells experience apoptosis, or “programmed cell death”.
+The most common primary malignant brain tumor, Glioma, is still incurable because no proven treatments exist.
+Clinical trials however found that Ivermectin can greatly limit colony formation and proliferation in Glioblastoma cells.
+These cells experience apoptosis, or “programmed cell death.”

 Medical research also shows that Ivermectin induces cell cycle arrest and cell death in vitro and in vivo, which inhibits the proliferation of glioma cells and may be a promising treatment for the disease.